IHZAQ/basecalc/README.md

 4. 8(OCT)

 So this had full 2-16.
-If you want to use it, you can either download the html, css, and javascript file in `src` folder or you can just install the [basecalc.apk](/basecalc.apk) file directly in your phone.
+If you want to use it, you can either
+1. Download the html, css, and javascript file in `src` folder
+2. Visit the [website](https://sc.ihzaq.revo.gay/base) I host
+3. You can install the app  [basecalc.apk](/basecalc.apk) so you can use it even if its offline

 `Lightning Craft © 2023`